cisco/exact-capture/docs/src/tuning.md

         NUMA node: 1
 ```

+The `-d` option when used with `lspci` allows the user to filter the devices displayed by vendor ID.
+Exablaze devices have the vendor ID `1ce4` and on this server where ExaDisks are in use, the NUMA node used by both the ExaNIC and ExaDisk can be queried in a single command.
+If ExaDisks are not in use, users should query lspci using the correct vendor ID for their own disks.

 Once the node of the installed hardware is known, the user should note which logical CPU cores are part of this node.
 This can be determined by the `lspcu` command:

 ```